In India, more than half of these rape crimes never get reported, let alone reach court

 A nurse, Aruna Shanbuaug, was sexually assaulted by a sweeper on the same ward.
 He strangled her with a dog chain and sodomized her.
 The case was registered as a robbery and attempted murder rather than rape to avoid social rejection on the basis of her being sodomised.
 Partly his motive was because he was angry as she would tell him what to do.
 After the assault she stayed in a vegetative state and never recovered.

 Suryanelli, a 16 year old girl gang raped by 40 men for over a 40 day period.
-Some of these men were influential people including a congress leader.
-However, the congress leader was discharged by the court for “lack of evidence”.
+Some of these men were influential people including a Congress leader.
+However, the Congress leader was discharged by the court for “lack of evidence”.
 On 31 January 2013, 36 out of the 40 men plead guilty to the rape and human trafficking of the victim.

 Priyadarshini Mattoo (1996)

 Priyadarshini was raped, strangled with electric wire and was battered beyond recognition.
 The perpetrator was Santosh Kumar Singh who apparently had been stalking the victim previously.
-He was sentenced to the death penalty but there was doubt on the DNA report as the court believed it was not obtained via the correct judicial procedure therefore, awarded Singh ‘benefit of the doubt’ which meant he could not be charged with rape.
+He was sentenced to the death penalty but there was doubt on the DNA report as the court believed it was not obtained via the correct judicial procedure, therefore, awarded Singh ‘benefit of the doubt’ which meant he could not be charged with rape.

-The above cases is a clear indication that women still do not have equal footing in a ‘male dominated world’ and that the Indian man is superior in his own way.
+The above cases is a clear indication that women still do not have equal footing in a ‘male-dominated world’ and that the Indian man is superior in his own way.
 It seems that the men need to have a pleasure, not for sexual perverseness but for the need of dominance on these women.
 The big question is if this will ever change in India?

 In India, more than half of these rape crimes never get reported, let alone reach court.
 This is probably due to the attitude of class hierarchy in India and the disintegrated inequality of difference between men and women.
-The judicial system is not much better as sometimes it can take years before a case can come before court.
+The judicial system is not much better as sometimes it can take years before a case can come before a court.

 The corruption of the Indian police force plays a big part for cases of this nature not to be reported, which has a domino effect on the whole process; as there are allegations that the police rape women themselves too.